sanket230995/interactive-curves-and-surfaces-three-js/md/ 1 Introduction to CAGD/ 3 A Design Challenge The Need for CAGD.md

    ![image-20210829213828210](.md/ 3 A Design Challenge The Need for CAGD/image-20210829213828210.png)

-8) Use ^F to search the Reference docs.
+8) Use ^F to search the Reference docs for the word "points".

+9) Show your findings to your tutor, and explain how you might use what you found.